Skip to content

 Remove all website data from the Safari app in iPhone

-It will remove all caches and cookies from your browser.
-Start a fresh browsing session and see if the problem still persists or not.
+It will remove all caches and cookies stored in the browser.
+Relaunch the Safari app to start a fresh browsing session and see if the problem persists.

 Bottom Line